 3. Dumbbell Drag Curl

-Here are the steps to perform drag curl with dumbbells:
+Steps to perform drag curl with dumbbells:

 - Grab one dumbbell in each hand with an underhand grip and keep your arms straight at your sides.